seanita/School-of-AI/README.md

 # School-of-AI

 Housing School of AI projects.
-Loving this class (Siraj is awesome).
 More to come.